 Here’s a closer look at the laws on brass knuckles, which have been used by gladiators in ancient Rome and soldiers on the battlefield during world wars.

 All this information comes from legal sites, media reports and self-defense weapons manufacturers – some of which are contradictory.
 We’ve sorted it out as best we can.
 But keep in mind that state and local laws change frequently.
 Check out what you can and cannot do with knucks in your area.

 Some states have outright outlawed brass knuckles.
 They include Colorado, New York, Rhode Island and New Jersey.
 The District of Columbia also has made them illegal.
 In all these cases knuckles are classified as illegal weapons and punishment can include hefty fines and a year of jail time.

 California, Michigan, Vermont and Illinois prohibit the possession, use or sale of knuckles or anything that even looks like knuckle dusters.

 Other states have qualified knuckle dusters as dangerous weapons where you could face at least a misdemeanor for carrying them.
-They include Alaska, Arkansas, California, Illinois, Kansas, Florida, Georgia, Minnesota, Nevada, Pennsylvania, Tennessee, Texas and Washington.
+They include Alaska, Arkansas, California, Illinois, Kansas, Florida, Georgia, Minnesota, Nevada, Pennsylvania, Tennessee, and Washington.